aahad91/Covid-19-Visual/concept-doc.md

 (Assigned: Abdul Ahad Ayaz)

-There are two datasets that we are going to use **covid_de.csv** and **demgraphics_de.csv**.
+There are two multivariate datasets that we are going to use **covid_de.csv** and **demgraphics_de.csv**.
 First dataset **covid_de.csv** provides the daily update of Covid-19 cases of different states and counties of Germany based on gender and age group.
 Second dataset **demgraphics_de.csv** is the supporting dataset for the first dataset as it contains the population of different states of Germany based on gender and age group.
 The reason of choosing these dataset upon other dataset is that it satisfies the requirement of End User described below.

 ##### Data Source